theTyster/portfolio/README.md

 If you just want to know how the story ends you can read the original "manuscript" for this project in <a href="https://github.com/theTyster/duck_story/blob/main/docs/story.md">the docs directory</a>.

-&nbsp;

 # Viewing Older Versions
 With every commit in this repo, I learn more.
-I tag commits which contain complete functionality of the story (on some level) as a <a href="https://github.com/theTyster/duck_story/releases">release</a>.
+I tag commits which contain complete functionality of the story (on some level) as a <a href="https://github.com/theTyster/duck_story/blob/main/docs/story.md">release</a>.

 To view these versions, you will need to download the release, unzip it, and then open the file called `index.html` or `page1.html` if you are viewing <a href="https://github.com/theTyster/duck_story/releases/tag/1.0.0">Version 1</a>.